I Want to Break Free! Persuasion and Anti-Social Behavior of LLMs in Multi-Agent Settings with Social Hierarchy: Results

+Finally, Table \ref{stricter_definition} in the Appendix reports the results of additional analyses focusing on persuasion when employing a stricter definition in annotating if and when a goal was achieved.
+Overall, the probability of persuasion dramatically drops across all llm models and goal types.
+Trivially, success in convincing the guard to escape the prison almost vanishes (i.e., not a single experiments is found to survive the stricter definition of persuasion with \texttt{llama3} and \texttt{gpt4.1}), but similar results can be appreciated even when considering yard time as the goal (e.g, with \texttt{gpt4.1} the likelihood of success given an attempt goes from 59.6\% to 2.02\%).

-\paragraph{Drivers of Persuasion} In Figure~\ref{fig:combined_persuasion_outcomes} (right) we further expand our analyses on persuasion and move from description to inference, addressing our second research question (\textbf{RQ(2)}).
+\paragraph{Drivers of Persuasion.} In Figure~\ref{fig:combined_persuasion_outcomes} (right) we further expand our analyses on persuasion and move from description to inference, addressing \textbf{RQ(2)}.
 Via logistic regression, we estimate a model with outcome $Y$, defined as whether the prisoner achieved its goal, conditional on having tried to achieve it.
-In other words, we remove failed experiments and those in which the prisoner did not even try to convince the guard, seeking to uncover what factors impact successful persuasion.
-The largest effect concerns the type of goal: consistently with the left subplot, seeking to obtain an additional hour of \emph{yard time} correlates with a much higher likelihood of success compared to escaping the prison.
-We specifically estimate that the likelihood of persuasion is 9.3 times higher (OR=9.31, 95\%CI=[5.30, 16.33], p$<$0.001).
+In other words, we ignore failed experiments and those in which the prisoner did not even try to convince the guard, to uncover what factors impact successful persuasion.

+The largest effect concerns the type of goal: consistently with the left subplot, seeking to obtain an additional hour of \emph{yard time} correlates with a dramatically higher likelihood of success compared to escaping the prison.
+Specifically we estimate it to be 35 times higher (OR=35.07, 95\%CI=[19.05, 64.57], p$<$0.001).

 Experiments having \textit{respectful} guards are also more likely to lead to persuasion.
-When the guard is \textit{respectful} and the prisoner is \textit{peaceful}, the odds of success are 3 times higher than the baseline scenario with blank personalities (OR=3.11, 95\%CI=[1.72, 5.61], p$<$0.001).
-When the prisoner is \textit{rebellious}, instead, the likelihood of persuasion is almost 2 times higher than the baseline (OR=1.87, 95\%CI=[1.08, 3.25], p$<$0.05).
-On the contrary, an \textit{abusive} guard curbs the likelihood of persuasion with the attitude of the prisoner having no discernible impact.
-In fact, when the guard is \textit{abusive} and the prisoner is \textit{rebellious}, the likelihood of persuasion is reduced by 78\% compared to baseline experiments (OR=0.22, 95\%CI=[0.11, 0.41], p$<$0.001), while when the prisoner is \textit{peaceful}, the impact is practically identical, i.e., a reduction in likelihood of 76\% (OR=0.24, 95\%CI=[0.12, 0.46], p$<$0.001).
-Finally, persuasion is less prevalent in \texttt{Orca2} compared to \texttt{Llama3} (OR=0.14, 95\%CI=[0.08, 0.24], p$<$0.001).
+When the guard is \textit{respectful} and the prisoner is \textit{peaceful}, the odds of success are 3.5 times higher than the baseline scenario (OR=3.59, 95\%CI=[1.89, 6.82], p$<$0.001).
+When the prisoner is \textit{rebellious}, instead, the likelihood of persuasion is more than 2 times higher than the baseline (OR=2.54, 95\%CI=[1.44, 4.49], p$<$0.05).
+On the contrary, an \textit{abusive} guard curbs the likelihood of persuasion with the attitude of the prisoner having no discernible impact: when the guard is \textit{abusive} and the prisoner is \textit{rebellious}, persuasion is reduced by 91.3\% compared to baseline experiments (OR=0.087, 95\%CI=[0.04, 0.16], p$<$0.001), while when the prisoner is \textit{peaceful}, the impact is practically identical (OR=0.083, 95\%CI=[0.04, 0.16], p$<$0.001).